Search

 2

-The compound improved cardiac function and reduced cardiomyocyte hypertrophy and fibrosis in type I diabetic mice models
+Treatment improved cardiac function and reversed abnormal changes in cardiomyocyte surface area, collagen deposition, and heart-stress proteins ANP and BNP in type I diabetic mice

 3